builderscon/conf.builderscon.io/README.md

 4.  access <http://127.0.0.1:3000/>

-## How to run on GAE local dev server (work in progress, as we did not migrate to GAE yet)
+## How to run on GAE local dev server (work in progress, as we did not fully migrate to GAE yet)

-GAE doesn't support Redis.
-So you need to use Memcache instead.

 1.  setup GAE SDK